tuyizerejean/restcountriesApi/README.md

 - npm install parcel-bundler@1.12.5 --save-dev
 - npm run dev
 After this installation  you can access the work locally by this http://localhost:1234/
+ - You can access the deployed work through this link https://tuyizerejean.github.io/restcountriesApi/
 Screenshots:
 - Display all the country with the Information
 ![alt text](https://github.com/tuyizerejean/restcountriesApi/blob/main/images/imageCountry.png?raw=true)